Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/the-basics/networkedvar.md

         <h3 class="panel-title">Disclaimer</h3>
     </div>
     <div class="panel-body">
         The NetworkedVar, NetworkedList and NetworkedDictionary implementations are <b>primarily</b> designed as samples showing how to create INetworkedVar structures.
-The NetworkedVar container is however concidered production ready for simple types.
+The NetworkedVar container is however considered production ready for simple types.
     </div>
 </div>